 The VectorStyler workspace contains the user interface elements needed to manipulate artworks, illustrations and documents.
 The workspace consists of multiple components and can be rearranged and configured according to the users workflow.
 This chapter documents the general aspects of working with VectorStyler and the main elements of the VectorStyler workspace.

 In VectorStyler, it is typical that a command or a change can be accessed in multiple different ways.
-For example image effects can be applied to objects from the application menu, from the Image Effects panel, from the Layers panel or from the Object Style Panel.
+For example image effects can be applied to objects from the application menu, from the Image Effects panel, from the Layers panel or from the Appearance panel.
 Many of the attributes applied to objects (for example gradients, patterns, shape or image effects) can be modified by adjusting values in a panel or by editing the attribute or effect interactively in the document.
 It is also possible to configure the individual elements of the workspace and which one of these elements are present.
 This allows the adaptation of VectorStyler to different workflows and working styles.

 Throughout the VectorStyler user interface the meaning of a tool, widget or user interface element is documented through tool tips.
 Tool tips are small descriptions of a user interface element shown after hovering the mouse cursor over the UI element for a brief time.
 Most of these tool tip descriptions provide sufficient information to quickly learn and use VectorStyler.

 The VectorStyler workspace is described in the following sections: